Ije-le/jour329w_fall2025/assignments/stardem_topics.md

 uv run python classify_topics.py
 ```

-This may take a few minutes depending on how many stories you have.
+This may take a bit of time, but not too long.
 Document any errors or issues in your `notes.md`.

 ### Load into Datasette